Central Council of Jews in Germany: History

 In its early years, its leadership was composed of native German Jews (Yekkes), while most of the Jewish community in Germany was made up of Polish-born Jewish Holocaust survivors who had come to Germany as displaced persons, fleeing from the sporadically anti-Zionist and antisemitic communist regime of Poland.
 Thus, the organisation called itself "Central Council of Jews in Germany" rather than "Central Council of German Jews."
 Over time, the Polish-born Jews or their children acculturated to German society and became leaders of the Jewish community.
 By the late 1980s, the organisation considered changing its name.
 Since the collapse of the communist regimes of eastern Europe, Germany has experienced a great influx of Russian Jews and other Jews from the former Soviet Union (that collapsed in 1991).
 Although most of the Jews now living in Germany are recent immigrants, the organisation is dominated by the so-called "German" Jews (who themselves are primarily descended from the Eastern European immigrants of the immediate postwar years).

 The organization has faced a corruption scandal involving financial irregularities under the administration of Werner Nachmann (president 1969 until 1988).
 After Nachmann's death (January 1988), Heinz Galinski (1912–1992), the chairman of the West Berlin Jewish community for 43 years, assumed the leadership of the Central Council and brought it stability and respectability.
 Under Ignatz Bubis (1927–1999), the Central Council assumed a much greater profile in German public life, and the Jewish community's leadership felt increasingly confident weighing in on public debates concerning Holocaust memory and German identity.

 In more recent years, the division between more observant and more liberal Jews has strained the organisation, which remains (or claims to be) the sole representative body of the Jewish community in Germany and which generally supports strict observance.
 In April 2004, open controversy erupted between the leader of the Central Council, Paul Spiegel (1937–2006), and the leader of the more liberal organisation Union of Progressive Jews in Germany, Jan Mühlstein (born 1949).
 The latter demanded equal financial support from the government for his organisation.

 In 2009, the Central Council criticised the Vatican over its decision to lift the excommunication on the bishops of the Society of Saint Pius X. It later boycotted a ceremony in the Berlin parliament which commemorated victims of the Holocaust, saying its leaders had been treated without the proper respect in previous years.

+On 21 May 2026, German prosecutors charged a Danish national and an Afghan national with involvement in an alleged Iranian Islamic Revolutionary Guard Corps-linked plot to murder the Central Council's president Josef Schuster and Volker Beck, president of the German–Israeli Society, in Germany.